 How do I access the Collection?

-The collection is available for anyone to use - please search our online catalogue.
+The collection is available for anyone to use.
+Please search our online catalogue to locate specific documents.

 Access to unrestricted material will be granted to any accredited reader.